cootook/project/docs/commit_message_format.md

 If applied, this commit will *\<your subject line here\>*

 ### Use folowing prefixes for summary:
+db: - when data base related code changed/adde that is not part of app logic
+debug: - when code added for debugging
+docs: - when README, files in /docs/ or usefull comments added (edited)
 feat: - when some new features added
-refactor:
 fix: - when fixing or deleting commented and unused code
-docs: - when README, files in /docs/ or usefull comments added (edited)
+git:
 init: - the first commit
-debug: - when code added for debugging
-db: - when data base related code changed/adde that is not part of app logic
+refactor:
+style: - when styles only are edited
 test:
-style: - when styles only are edited

 ### Rules for a great git commit message style
 * Separate subject from body with a blank line